b-fuze/webreader-pagemarker/README.md

   annotations, well good luck finding any of them **again** among the many pages of annotations you might have...

+* And the same with search results... (see below for screenshot)

 ## How to use
  1. Install [Tampermonkey](https://www.tampermonkey.net/)